hburgoyne/picard_mcp/PROCESSES.md

 ## OAuth 2.0 Flow

-The Picard MCP system implements a complete OAuth 2.0 authorization flow with PKCE support.
-Here's how to test the full flow:
+**✅ Current Implementation**: The Picard MCP system implements a **User Context Token flow** for streamlined authentication.
+Here's how to test the working implementation:

 ### Testing the Complete OAuth Flow